FAQs

 What happens if I change pitch mid stay?
 How will that work?

-Firstly check with the staff that the pitch is available (not out for maintenance) and inform them of your wish to move.
-When you unplug your cable your power will deactivate.
-Once you move to the new pitch, plug in, log in to your account and arrive at the new socket number that links to the new pitch you are on.
+First, check with the site staff that the new pitch is available.
+When you unplug your cable, your power will deactivate.
+Once you move to the new pitch, plug in, and use the app to log in and select the new pitch number.

 What happens if there is a power cut?